AntonioGarciaDiaz/SuperDuperBomberman/README.md

 # SuperDuperBomberman
-This project was developped together for the Ecole polytechnique de Bruxelles' Object Oriented Programming course (INFO-H200) with Gaetano RIPOLLINO and Robin CHARLIER.
+I developed this project for the Ecole polytechnique de Bruxelles' Object Oriented Programming course (INFO-H200) together with Gaetano RIPOLLINO and Robin CHARLIER, during the spring months of 2015.
 The aim of the project was to mimic the gameplay of the BOMBERMAN™ game series by Hudson Soft (now part of Konami Corp.) while showcasing some of the main characteristics of Object Oriented Programming.

 The game is designed to be played on a QWERTY keyboard:
 - Player 1 (White Bomberman): WASD for moving, Q for placing bombs.